Tour the Facility

 Sport Lead Climbing

 Our training area features 3 hangboards, two sets of campus rungs, hanging grips and rings, TRX bands, free weights, rollers and other items to build muscle and tendon strength.
 This area is maintained by the Cornell Rock Climbing Club.
 While the majority of our routes climb modern plastic holds, the Classic portion of our wall features several lines that climb natural rock embedded in cinder block, with finger cracks, toe jams, alcoves and ledges, and a third jam crack.
-Many of these training tools are not suitable for beginner climbers, consider our Beta Buster class for guidance.
+Many of these training tools are not suitable for beginner climbers.

 Noyes K2 Bouldering

-The Noyes K2 Bouldering Wall is a modest bouldering wall located in the Noyes Community Recreation Center, available to Cornell students, faculty, and staff.
+The Noyes K2 Bouldering Wall is a modest bouldering wall located in the Noyes Community Recreation Center, typically available to Cornell students, faculty, and staff.
 This bouldering wall is more freeform than the LCC bouldering area, and not staffed by LCC monitors.
-Standard LCC access rates apply, consider an LCC membership, which includes access to this satellite climbing option.